Investment Property Depreciation Calculator

 It’s important to understand that these are only estimates for your investment property’s capital works allowance and plant and equipment assets.
 So, the final claimable depreciation amount is subject to change.

-The term “plant and equipment” refers to the fixtures and fittings that are found within investment properties and are generally easily detachable from the property.
+The term “plant and equipment” refers to the specific assets, fixtures, and fittings that are found within investment properties and are generally easily detachable from the property.
 The ATO recognises more than 6,000 different assets that investors can claim tax deductions on.

 Absolutely not.
 The Duo Tax depreciation calculator allows you to use the straight-line depreciation rate or the double declining balance method (diminishing value) to estimate your potential deductions for free.